Dude-Lebowsky/budget-tracker/README.md

 # Project Name: Budget Tracker
-## NOTE
-Android studio doesn't work with github properly, so we had to send files to Ming Kai to upload them

 ## Project Overview:
 This project involves developing a user-friendly Budget Tracker application that helps individuals manage their personal finances by tracking income, expenses, and savings goals.
 The tool will provide real-time insights into spending habits and offer a clear overview of financial health, driven by data entered by the user.
 The development is guided by user stories to ensure the product meets practical, real-world needs.